FrostDigital/flink-framework/packages/generic-auth-plugin/readme.md

-       enableUserEdit, : true //Make it possible to edit the user enableUserCreate, : true //Make it possible to create new users enableUserDelete, : true //Make it possible to delete the user }
+       enableUserEdit, : true //Make it possible to edit the user enableUserCreate, : true //Make it possible to create new users enableUserDelete, : true //Make it possible to delete the user enableUserView, : true //Make it possible to view a user }
   }
 )